ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 **Parameters**

 - `level` — Quantile level.
 Range: [0, 1].
-- `expr` — [Expression](../syntax.md#syntax-expressions) returning number in the [Float*](../../data_types/float.md) type.
+- `expr` — [Expression](../syntax.md#syntax-expressions) returning a [Float*](../../data_types/float.md)-type number.
 The function expects input values in unix timestamp format in milliseconds, but it doesn't validate format.

     - If negative values are passed to the function, the behavior is undefined.
     - If the value is greater than 30,000 (a page loading time of more than 30 seconds), it is assumed to be 30,000.